“Date of separation” is often a hotly contested issue in California divorce actions. Why?

 The reason date of separation is so important is that the duration of a marriage often profoundly affects two important issues in divorce:

 Separation occurs when either party does not intend to continue the marriage, and their actions bespeak the finality of the marital breakup.
 The problems must be such that no reasonable possibility of eliminating, correcting, or resolving them exists.
 In other words, separation occurs when there is a complete and final breakdown of the marriage.

 Of course, the above definition isn’t always easy to determine.
 Therefore, many cases are bifurcated to determine the date of separation prior to other issues pertaining to the divorce.
 The court will briefly look at conduct when deciding when a separation actually took place.

 We have seen cases in which one spouse argued the date of separation was when they moved out of the family residence.
 Despite this compelling fact, however, it has been (successfully) argued that separation actually occurred much later thanks to evidence that the parties continued to eat dinners together, vacation together, file joint tax returns, or maintain the same mailing address.

 We have also seen cases in which the court ruled a couple “separate and apart” even when they continued to reside together (and even sleep together) post-separation.
 In these cases, the parties may have each moved on to serious dating relationships, disentangled their finances, told their families and friends they were divorcing, communicated only by email, and maintained separate bedrooms.

 How does the date of separation impact spousal support?

 How does the date of separation impact the division of community property?

-If there is a date of separation issue with your case, you will want to investigate which property and debt are at issue and whether the alternate date will likely impact the length of time that you will receive and/or pay spousal support.
+If you’re facing a date of separation issue with your case, investigate which property and debt are at issue and whether an alternate date would impact the length of time you would pay or receive spousal support.